cister-labs/uppex/README.md

 ```

 (The option `-Xss16m` increases the stack memory size, required to parse larger files, since the parser requires a stack proportional to the number of lines.)

+## Using a simple example

+You can find a simple example in `examples/simple`.
+It includes a minimalistic Uppaal file, a simple Excel file, and a script `runuppaal.command` to call Uppx and Uppaal.

+To run the simple example, first build the fat jar (`sbt assembly`).
+Then, using the command line in the folder of the example, type `sh runuppaal.command`.